Nickel Inconel 625 View AMS Numbers >

 As Inconel 625 is an especially expensive material, it is commonly found in selected fields were compromises are not an option.
 The most notable usage examples are given below.

-- Core of mooring cables
+- The core of mooring cables

 - Submarine propeller blades